Providing Grants to Bring Innovation to the Classroom

 Art Easels/ Drafting Tables - $700 for 24 table-top easels and two drafting tables for the art classes at Smith School.
 Written by Elizabeth Moshkowski and supported by Jen Block.

 Green Tech in the Makerspace - $946 for expanding opportunities to introduce students in the Jr-Sr High School to future green tech careers.
-Items include air compressors, Sea PErch robotics kits, an AI robotic arm, and solar exploration kits.
+Items include air compressors, Sea Perch robotics kits, an AI robotic arm, and solar exploration kits.
 Written by Jon Herr and supported by John Zarcone.

 Live Sound Gear for Modern Band - $987 for purchasing specific equipment for live performances including a mobile PA system, a mic for guitar amps, etc. Written by Jon Keefner and supported by John Zarcone.